 Next, whisk in milk, oil, and vanilla into chocolate mixture.
 The chocolate mixture should be cool enough from the cold milk to whisk in the eggs.
 Whisk until well blended.

 Add the flour mixture into the chocolate mixture.
 When it is mostly incorporated, whisk an additional 50 – 60 strokes.
 It should be smooth and blended with no streaks of flour.

-Bake on the middle rack of oven until toothpick inserted in center comes out clean, about 30 – 35 minutes.
+Bake on the middle rack of the oven until a toothpick inserted in the center comes out clean, about 30 – 35 minutes.

 In a 2 quart saucepan, combine butter, cocoa, and milk.
 Whisk until butter has melted and mixture is smooth and bubbling around edges.
 Remove from heat and whisk in vanilla, salt, and powdered sugar until smooth.
 You may want to add the powdered sugar in stages for easier mixing.

 Note: This is what happens when you don’t follow directions.
 I inadvertently added the vanilla with the butter, cocoa, and milk.
 It separated and looked like this.
 Follow directions in order and don’t be like me.
 Add the vanilla off heat after the butter, cocoa, and milk are whisked and blended.

 When the icing is smooth, pour it over the warm cake zigzagging as you pour to coat the entire surface.
 The warmth of the icing along with the warmth of the cake melds forming the thinnest layer of fudge.
 Spread frosting to cover any bare areas.
 If you allow the frosting to spread with minimal help from a spatula, it should create a flat smooth top.
 The top hardens slightly protecting the creaminess of the frosting underneath.
 If you want to add sprinkles, add them now, otherwise they will roll off because the icing will harden.